Adam Baworowski: World War II and death

 At the outbreak of World War II, after returning from Monaco with a silver medal of the 1939 International University Games Baworowski was residing in Paris where his family lived.
 When he heard about the outbreak of the war he was determined to join the Polish army although his parents begged him to stay.
 When he arrived to the East Railway Station of Warsaw, the German Luftwaffe was already bombarding the area.
 The passengers fled from the trains to nearby trenches.
 Apparently he was successfully enlisted.
 The next time he met his cousin Eugene Paul Baworowski in the streets of Warsaw in the first days of occupation he was about to get in touch with the Polish Resistance.
 As the 6 September 1939 decree issued by the Wehrmacht command pursued every Polish citizen who reached the military age to be sent to a POW camp the Gestapo soon arrested and sent him to a camp.
 Only his ties to the Chorinsky von Ledske noble family and to the former Austrian Tennis Federation saved him from further reprisals.

 In 1941, he took part in the German war championships at Braunschweig and reached the final which he lost to Kurt Gies in five sets.
 He was practising in the Rot-Weiss Tennis Club of Berlin.
 He further represented Germany in the Danube Cup, which was a wartime substitute for the Central European Cup.
-Baworowski later joined the German Wehrmacht and was killed in action in the beginning of 1943 during the Battle of Stalingrad.
-He served as a Hauptmann.
-On December 21, 1942, when the Luftwaffe evacuated his troops he ceded his place on the last flight to a heavily injured soldier and decided to stay in the trenches with his subordinates.
-He was hit by the Soviets and died in agony without receiving any medical help.
+Baworowski later joined the Wehrmacht Heer.
+He served as a Hauptmann during the Battle of Stalingrad.
+On December 21, 1942, when the Luftwaffe evacuated his troops, he ceded his place on the last flight to a heavily injured soldier and decided to stay in the trenches with his subordinates.
+He was hit by the Soviets in the beginning of 1943 and died in agony without receiving any medical help.

 Playing style

-According to Kordian Tarasiewicz contemporary senior Polish tennis Player Baworowski was "[...] was a well established tennis player on the European courts and represented a versatile offensive [style], especially had a well mastered game at the net".
+According to Kordian Tarasiewicz, contemporary senior Polish tennis Player Baworowski was "[...] was a well established tennis player on the European courts and represented a versatile offensive [style], especially had a well mastered game at the net".